itexams/sample/readme.md

                  question.txt

 Tokens :
-- <user_name> Your github username account
+- <user_name> your github username account
-- <id>  numerical id starting by 1 and incremeted by 1
+- <id> numerical id starting by 1 and incremented by 1
 - <bool> true if the answer is a correct response or false